andreistr21/andreistr21/README.md

 # About Me

-Master's student in computer science looking for a job to start career as a developer.
-Passionate about programming web applications.
-Team player, hard worker, very communicative and ready to learn and grow.
+Graduated computer science engineer looking for a job to start career as a Python Backend Developer.
+Team player, hard worker, communicative, strive to develop my skills so that I can create more and more advanced applications.

 # My Tech Skills